certeu/morio/docs/docs/guides/contributors/monorepo/readme.md

-- If you are on __linux__, git is probably already installed, and if not you should be able to install it from your distributions package manager.
+- If you are on __linux__, git is probably already installed, and if not you should be able to install it from your distribution's package manager.
 One of `apt install git`, `yum install git`, or `dnf install git` should do the trick.
 - If you are on __Mac__, git comes with the Xcode developer tools, so if you have Xcode installed, you are good to go.
 If not, install it.